charlescsr/implogn-visintei-datifing/README.md

 This is a Flask web app used to generate deployable code based around the ML model and dataset uploaded by the user.

+Simply put, this is a Flask application that utlises FastAPI to create a Flask application

 ## Procedure:

 * The user uploads the dataset